xiangzhu70/xiangzhu70.github.io/hier_diag.md

 It can be particularly useful when debugging a large scale infra, when the problem involves many sub systems, and there is no one knowing every sub system.
 We can just dive into the structure, follow the chain of the check dependencies, and drill deep down into low level nodes to root cause the problem.
 It is a very scalable tool to handle the complex infra at scale, especially for cross-team debugging.

 Not only for diagnostics, it is also useful for some general software development work such as porting a large module to a new platform, bringing up a new hardware.
-The hierarchy of checks is a systematic way to quickly discover a large number of discrepencies.
+The hierarchy of checks is a systematic way to quickly discover a large number of discrepancies.
 It could also help in driving a project, which integrites many modules with deep and complex internal logic, from teammates, other teams, or vendors.
-If the sub systems are set up with this framework, so there are checks and dependency chains built deep into the sub systems, then it will be easy to ensure the health of the overall integrated system, and quickly debug the problems when they happen.
+If the sub systems are set up with this framework, so there are checks and dependency chains built deep into the sub systems, then it will be easy to ensure the health of the overall integrated system, and quickly trace down where the problem is.

 > Disclaim: